-The Behavioral Services Unit (BSU) at the Oregon National Primate Research Center (ONPRC) is devoted to the psychological needs of the nonhuman primates.
-The primary goal of our unit is to provide the monkeys with conditions that afford them opportunities to express species-typical behaviors (such as grooming and foraging) and reduce stress.
-We work with the husbandry, veterinary and scientific staff to implement our Behavioral Management plan, which provides for the behavioral needs of our monkeys
+The Behavioral Services Unit (BSU) at the Oregon National Primate Research Center (ONPRC) is devoted to the psychological well-being of our nonhuman primates (NHPs).
+The primary goal of the unit is to provide conditions that afford the NHPs opportunities to express species-typical behaviors (such as grooming and foraging) and reduce stress.
+The BSU collaborates with husbandry, veterinary and scientific staff to implement the ONPRC Behavioral Management Plan, which provides for the social and behavioral needs of our monkeys.

-Monkeys are social animals, and form complex relationships in their natural habitats.
-Therefore, we provide our monkeys with the maximum possible amount of social opportunities.
-Over half the monkeys at ONPRC live in large groups, including outdoor corrals and new sheltered housing units.
-The remaining animals live indoors in small groups or cages.
-Whenever possible, we pair the caged monkeys; that is, keep two monkeys in a double cage with a removable slide (which can be replaced to separate the cage-mates).
-We also work with the Operations Unit to design new caging to promote social housing.
-Placing and maintaining monkeys in social situations is a top priority of the BSU.
+NHPs are social animals that form complex relationships in their natural habitats.
+Therefore, we provide our monkeys with maximum social opportunities.
+The vast majority of the NHP population at ONPRC lives in large outdoor or indoor/outdoor groups; the remaining animals live indoors in small groups or cages.
+Whenever possible, we pair caged NHPs, keeping two monkeys in a large double cage with a removable slide (which can be replaced to separate the cage-mates as needed).
+Placing and maintaining NHPs in social situations is a top priority of the BSU.

 Another focus of the BSU is training.
-We work with the Animal Care and Clinical Technicians to train monkeys to voluntarily cooperate with procedures necessary for husbandry and research protocols, such as entering a transfer box or getting an injection (which can happen at their physical exam).
-We use positive reinforcement training (e.g.,clicker training) in which animals get rewards for doing the appropriate behaviors.
-They do not get punished if they do not perform the appropriate behavior.
-Such training gives monkeys control over their environment and helps to make procedures less stressful.
+We work with clinical, husbandry, and scientific staff to train NHPs to voluntarily cooperate with procedures necessary for husbandry and research protocols, such as entering a transfer box or receiving an injection (which can happen during a physical exam).
+We use positive reinforcement training (e.g.,clicker training) in which animals get rewards for performing appropriate behaviors.
+Such training gives NHPs control over their environment, thereby reducing stress associated with the procedures.

-The BSU staff at ONPRC is committed to advancing our knowledge of how to increase the psychological well-being of our monkeys.
-We have initiated research studies to examine such psychological well-being issues as how the animals use the new sheltered housing units, how they use various enrichment devices and what the effect of temperament might be on pairing and training.
-The results of these studies are presented at national and international meetings and written up in scientific journals.
+The BSU staff at ONPRC is committed to advancing our knowledge of how to increase the psychological well-being of our NHPs.
+We conduct research studies to examine behavioral management in an attempt to better understand psychological well-being issues.
+The results of these studies are presented at national and international meetings and published in scientific journals.